Hirsutism is excess male-pattern hair growth in women. The coarse, dark hair can occur in areas such as the face, chest, and back.

 Copyright © Nucleus Medical Media, Inc.

-Treatment is directed at the underlying cause of the hirsutism and may include:
+Treatment is directed at hair removal, reducing hair growth, and the underlying cause of the hirsutism and may include:

 Methods of removing hair include: